XBraid/xbraid/docs/Examples.md

 \f[ \delta/\delta_t \; u(x,t) = \Delta\, u(x,t) + g(x,t), \f]

 as opposed to @ref exampleone, which implements only a scalar ODE for one degree-of-freedom in space.
-There is not spatial parallelism, as a serial cyclic reduction algorithm is used to invert the tri-diagonal spatial operators.
+There is no spatial parallelism, as a serial cyclic reduction algorithm is used to invert the tri-diagonal spatial operators.
-The space-time discretization is the standard 3-point finite difference stencil (\f$[-1,2,-1]\f$), scaled by mesh widths coupled with backward Euler.
+The space-time discretization is the standard 3-point finite difference stencil (\f$[-1,2,-1]\f$), scaled by mesh widths.
+Backward Euler is used in time.

 This example consists of three files and two executables.

-   - examples/ex-02-serial.c:  This file compiles into its own executable ``ex-02-serial`` and represents a simple example user application that does sequential time-stepping.
+   - ``examples/ex-02-serial.c``:  This file compiles into its own executable ``ex-02-serial`` and represents a simple example user application that does sequential time-stepping.
 This file represents where a new XBraid user would start, in terms of converting a sequential time-stepping code to XBraid.

-   - examples/ex-02.c:  This file compiles into its own executable ``ex-02`` and represents an XBraid wrapping of the user application ``ex-02-serial``.
+   - ``examples/ex-02.c``:  This file compiles into its own executable ``ex-02`` and represents a time-parallel XBraid wrapping of the user application ``ex-02-serial``.

-   - ex-02-lib.c:  This file contains shared functions used by the time-serial version and the time-parallel version.
+   - ``ex-02-lib.c``:  This file contains shared functions used by the time-serial version and the time-parallel version.
 This file provides the basic functionality of this problem.
 For instance, *take_step(u, tstart, tstop, ...)* carries out a step, moving the vector *u* from time *tstart* to time *tstop*.